jmertin/php_haproxy-collector/README.md

 ## Introduction

 this package provides the possibility to import haproxy statistics into the APMIA.
+The script can be used on a per haproxy server.
+The idea to write the HAProxy collector was to reduce the resource footprint so it can be ran on any system.
+Note that the memory requirement will depend on the HAProxy server provided statistics - as these will be worked out in memory itself.
+For example, polling a small HAProxy servicing 2 sites will require around 14MBytes of real memory (measured using smem/PSS value).

 ### Requirements

 - The restfull interface of the APMIA needs to be enabled
 - HAProxy needs to provide the statistics
-- PHP needs to have posix, pcntl, curl installed (extensions)
+- PHP 7.4 needs to have posix, pcntl, curl installed (extensions)

 ## APMIA configuration